joewang704/cow/README.md

 2) Open a terminal tab/window and run `npm run watch`

-4) App should now be accessible at localhost:8080
+3) App should now be accessible at localhost:8080

+## Other commands

+`npm run lint` - lints code

 ## Troubleshooting